bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Adam Jonas: 00:23:24

-I guess my other bit of that was Because they're commercially associated, maybe not driven, commercially associated.
+I guess my other bit of that was because they're commercially associated, maybe not driven, commercially associated.
 That means that features get pushed to the front of the line.
 Because I've worked for companies, I know how it works.
-So when you're talking about, ring fencing things and making sure that we're, thinking long term.
+So when you're talking about, ring fencing things and making sure that we're thinking long term.
-These are different than just like building a product that's, in JavaScript and, can wow an investor.
+These are different than just like building a product that's in JavaScript and can wow an investor.
 There is a philosophical side to what's happening here.
 And there is a collaboration side of no implementation can do it by themselves.